NOW logo

 2012

-Eronen, J.T., Micheels, A., Utescher, T. 2012.
+Eronen, J.T., Micheels, A., Utescher, T, 2012.
 Comparison of estimates for Mean Annual Precipitation from different proxies.
 A Pilot Study for European Neogene.
-Evolutionary Ecology Research 13: 851-867.
+In Evolutionary Ecology Research , 13: 851-867.
 [PDF]

 2011